TP Roll Tree Topper Tutorial

 Non-stick work surface (I used a Styrofoam tray)

-Gold metallic acrylic paint or spray paint
+Gold metallic acrylic paint and paint brush or gold spray paint

 Instructions: